flybywiresim/docs/docs/fbw-a32nx/feature-guides/flyPados3/dashboard.md

 You can switch between the weather summary which shows the most important METAR parts with icons or a raw view of the METAR information.

+The METAR information is updated every 5 minutes.

 ![ICAO Input to Weather Widget](../../assets/flypados3/weather-widget-input.png "ICAO Input to Weather Widget"){loading=lazy}

 We have applied a helpful coloring scheme a large European airline uses to point out significant parts of the raw METAR information to the pilots.
 This coloring uses the following colors: